Kamloops Indian Residential School: Possible unmarked graves

-The Regional Chief of the British Columbia Assembly of First Nations, Terry Teegee, speculated that human remains were at the site, and said in May 2021 that plans were being made for forensic experts to exhume, identify and repatriate the remains of the children from the school.
-A May 2021 press release issued by TteS erroneously reported "the confirmation of the remains of 215 children who were students of the Kamloops Indian Residential School".
+Terry Teegee, the Regional Chief of the British Columbia Assembly of First Nations, said he believed that human remains were at the site.
+In May 2021 he said that plans were being made for forensic experts to exhume, identify and repatriate the potential remains of children from the school.

+In May 2024, on the third anniversary of Beaulieu's survey, Tkʼemlúps te Secwépemc issued a statement that referred to the 215 suspected burial sites as "anomalies" rather than "children", which was used in its 2021 statement.

+Investigation

-A year after the announcement, no attempted exhumations had taken place yet.
-In May 2022, Casimir said that a technical task force had been formed "of various professors as well as technical archeologists" and that work on an archeological dig and possible exhumations could soon begin, although CBC reported that the idea remained controversial among school survivors, "with some seeing exhumation as a process that could help lay victims properly to rest, while others want them left undisturbed."
+In May 2022, Casimir said that a technical taskforce had been formed "of various professors as well as technical archeologists" and that work on an archeological dig and possible exhumations could soon begin.
+CBC reported that the proposed idea remained controversial among school survivors, "with some seeing exhumation as a process that could help lay victims properly to rest, while others want them left undisturbed."
 The RCMP "E" Division stated at the time that while it had opened an investigation "so that we can assist should our assistance be required", it was "respect[ing] that Tk'emlúps te Secwépemc remains as the lead official at this time", and was not looking into the site itself.

+As of March 2024, the Tk’emlúps te Secwépemc said that a decision to excavate the unmarked graves is "unresolved".

-As of May 2022, no remains had been excavated, leaving the initial claim unverified.
+As of February 2025, no human remains have been excavated or confirmed at the former Kamloops Indian Residential School site.
+The anomalies detected in 2021 remain unverified.

 Reactions

-Reactions generally took for granted that the discovery had been substantiated, but this remains to be verified.

-Kukpi7 Chief Rosanne Casimir called the finding "an unthinkable loss ... never documented by the school's administrators".
+Chief Rosanne Casimir called the finding "an unthinkable loss ... never documented by the school's administrators".

-A statement released by First Nations Health Authority CEO Richard Jock expressed sadness.